Summer internship programme

 Wellcome invests in researchers, large programmes of research and co-funded initiatives in Africa and Asia.
 The International Operations and Partnerships team supports this work, making sure that research has the best possible impact in these regions.
 The team seeks out partnerships with other organisations that share our aims.

-During this internship you’ll support the team on a number of projects, including the development of an internal and external communications strategy to promote our work and the achievements of the researchers we support, a new initiative to increase investment in science, technology and innovation in Africa, and the organisation and planning for an international conference.
+During this internship you’ll support the team on a number of projects, including implementation of our internal and external communications strategy to promote our work and the achievements of the researchers we support, and the organisation and planning of a networking event for operations staff at our international programmes.

 - be a current undergraduate partway through your studies (not in your final year)